There's a lot to do! Here are some of our Favorites:

 Lovely mountains are right behind, and ALL AROUND you.
 You've heard this a lot, but your staff can be a great source of hiking routes, and can provide you with a local guide if you desire to challenge yourself a bit more.

 "The Sea doesn't care about you . . . . . or know your name".
 Those who believe this haven't heard the Bali Sea calling them.
-Anglers, and non-anglers alike, who hear the call, can rise before the sun and fish as the locals have for hundreds of years; in a traditional canoe or JUKUNG.
+Anglers, and non-anglers alike, who hear the call, can rise before the sun with our own Sport Fishing Yacht, or fish as the locals have for hundreds of years; in a traditional canoe or JUKUNG.

 Tirta Gangga - Water Palace